cescude/jr/README.md

+# jr (json repl)

+This is half of a project; current status is that you can pipe JSON to stdin, then inspect/view the contents.
+After quiting, the JSON is printed to stdout.

+The eventual goal is to let you modify the JSON & have the results output for additional processing.

 # Building & Install

 - Install nim (https://nim-lang.org/)
 - Run `nimble build` from the repository root
 - Add the executable to your path

-# About

-This is half of a project; current status is that you can pipe JSON to stdin, then inspect/view the contents.
-After quiting, the JSON is printed to stdout.

-The goal is to let you modify the JSON from the repl & have that get output.

 # Synopsis